A Guide to Botanicals Filtration

 This step takes care of picking up residual plant material that may have made it through the extractor.
 It prevents suspended solids from prematurely clogging the lenticular filter in the next step and increases long-term process efficiency.
 After the removal of plant material, we recommend a depth filtration using a lenticular setup.

-2. BRIGHT POLISH (Depth Filtration):
+2. BRIGHT POLISH

 This step is with the intent of removing lipids and colloids that can’t be removed by the first step for a bright polish.
 We recommend using a lenticular housing loaded with SupraDISC II (SDII) media.
 The industry standard grade of media typically used in this step is K100 grade (1µ) but depending on the nature of your filtration you can also filter coarser (K250 2.5µ) or tighter (EK1 0.35µ).
 Please note that it is not possible to mix grades in the same housing.
 The size housing and quantity of modules used depends on your average batch size and whether this volume changes over time.
 See the next section for tips on sizing your lenticular housing or feel free to contact us.

-3. AROMA AND FLAVOR ADJUSTMENT (Carbon Filtration):
+3. AROMA AND FLAVOR ADJUSTMENT

 A carbon filtration is recommended after completing the bright polish.
 A carbon filter is a contained carbon treatment that adjusts color and flavor but is not considered a depth filter in the traditional sense of the word.
 Please note that it is not recommended to skip the bright polish step (K100, K150, K200 or K250) or the carbon media may be prematurely inundated with suspended solids.
 The same lenticular housing as used above can be used for a carbon filtration step by switching out the SupraDISC II media for AKS4 carbon embedded media.
+Alternatively, carbon filtration can also be completed with a cartridge housing and embedded carbon media.

 PRO TIP: When filtering at subzero temperatures, it is important to tighten the lenticular hold down device until the spring is compressed all the way and then turn back between half a turn to two turns to make sure the lenticular pack stays compressed when it shrinks during cold contact.